iron-io/homu/README.md

  - Circle CI

-   Enable the circle builder in cfg.toml.
+   Enable the circle builder in cfg.toml and add a secret.
    Insert the following code in the `circle.yml` file:

     ```yaml